tc39/proposal-defer-import-eval/README.md

 2) introduces information about async work, when the only goal here is to *hint* that something can be deferred, not a semantic change to the code.

+To elaborate a bit more on point 2, if we consider server side applications, they often are not interested in making a fetch request, they are accessing local resources.
+In the Firefox codebase, [we have dedicated utilities to load files synchronously](https://searchfox.org/mozilla-central/rev/07342ce09126c513540c1c343476e026cfa907bf/js/xpconnect/loader/mozJSComponentLoader.cpp#1184-1298).
+Attempts to use dynamic import on the other hand, [requires us to manually turn the event loop (see lines 249-251)](https://phabricator.services.mozilla.com/D18858), something developers most certainly do not have access to.

 ## Description

 Lazy import can defer the evaluation, and a large part of the parsing, of a module for the purposes